jmacarthur/zeta256/README.md

 Because of the number of DIP chips in this project, it suits stripboard well, and I haven't found a good program for designing stripboard layouts yet.
 Fritzing supports small stripboard, but has performance problems when you use a layout as big as this one.

+Update, 28th Februray 2016: Samuel Doye has sent in a KiCad project with a schematic layout!

 ## How does it work?

 ![Zeta Overview diagram](/images/overview.png)